-Description: An European cast copper alloy spear-point of leaf shape, with prominent rounded midrib converging to the top and flowing into hollow conical shaft, socket pierced by two lateral peg-holes; blade with signs of whetting.
+A European Bronze Age cast copper alloy spear-point of leaf shape, with a prominent rounded midrib converging to the top and flowing into hollow conical shaft; a socket pierced by two lateral peg-holes; and a blade with signs of whetting.
 Spearheads of this type are more commonly found in the territories of Northern Europe and Britain and were used through Late Bronze Age.

 Provenance: German private collection.

 Condition: Very fine.
 Appealing green patination.
 Tip and socket intact.